 When issuing a cancel request on a currently running Tower job, Tower issues a SIGINT to the ansible-playbook process.
-While this does cause Ansible to exit, Ansible is designed to finish tasks before it exits and only does so after the currently running play has completed.
+While this causes Ansible to stop dispatching new tasks and exit, in many cases, module tasks that were already dispatched to remote hosts will run to completion.
+This behavior is similar to pressing Ctrl-C during a command-line Ansible run.